Money on the loose in Fort Myers

 "He (the driver) put his hands up and wouldn't talk to me, and I was pointing and he still wouldn't talk to me.
 But there was an individual there that wasn't a part of their company picking the money up in the parking lot that had spilled" said Nielson.

-Four In Your Corner contacted Dunbar Armored Security and spoke to the Vice President of Marketing, he says they are looking into the incident.
+News station WFTX in Ft.
+Myers contacted Dunbar Armored Security and spoke to the Vice President of Marketing.
+He said they are looking into the incident.

-Nielson adds the company needs to take responsibility for their actions and there is a lessoned to be learned from this.
+Nielson added the company needs to take responsibility for their actions and there is a lessoned to be learned from this.